 1. Feed your plants

-When you buy biodegradable tea bags (like those from Balaggan Tea), you're able to compost them.
-They also make for great plant food.
+When you buy biodegradable tea bags, you're able to compost them.
+They're a great source of plant food.
 The Spruce says sprinkling used tea leaves around the base of your plants that like acidity, then working them into the soil, can help them grow.

 2. Take a tea bath

 There's no need to buy fancy bath bombs when you have used tea bags on hand.
 After filling your tub with warm water, toss a couple of them in for a relaxing, skin-soothing, and great-smelling soak.
 Two great choices to start with?
 Chamomile and ginger tea.

 Your used tea bags can basically give you a spa day in the comfort of your own home.
 After they cool, experts recommend placing them on your closed eyelids to help reduce inflammation, particularly green tea or chamomile.

 4. Get rid of foul odors

 I currently have an opened box of baking soda in my refrigerator to help eliminate any odors that pop up, but used tea bags might be an even better choice.
 After drying them out, you can put them in the back of the fridge where they'll help absorb anything stinky.
 You can also use the same tactic with your gym shoes, putting a dried, used tea bag in each shoe after working out.